 Students designated as homeless by Gaston County Schools’ homeless liaison are categorically eligible for free meals.
 No application is required, but documentation must be received from the homeless liaison before benefits begin.

 If any member of the household receives Food and Nutrition Services – Food Services & Nutrition Services (FNS, formerly known as food stamps), Work First Cash Assistance (Formerly TANF), or FDPIR, provide the name and case number on the application for the person who receives the benefits.
 All students listed on that application are categorically eligible for free meals.

 If a student receives Food and Nutrition Services (FNS, formerly known as food stamps), Work First Cash Assistance (Formerly TANF), benefits and is notified that he/she has been approved for free meal benefits by way of Direct Certification, and application is not required for that student.
-If there are other children that have not been identified asbeing directly certified, but who living in the same household, please contact the Free and School Year 2020 – 2021.
+If there are other children that have not been identified as being directly certified, but who live in the same household, please contact the Free and School Year 2022–2023.

-In 2015 - 2016 Gaston County Schools offered universal free breakfast and lunch for all students attending nineteen (19) qualifying schools that continue to operate in 2016 - 2017.
+Beginning in 2023-2024, Gaston County Schools will offer universal free breakfast and lunch for all students attending 40 qualifying schools.
 These schools qualify for this program as a part of the Community Eligibility Provision (CEP) of the USDA’s Healthy Hunger-Free Kids Act of 2010.
-Students attending CEP schools should not complete a SY 20 – 21 Free and Reduced Meal Application.
-However if a household has students attending CEP schools, and other students attending schools that do not qualify for CEP, then a Free and Reduced Meal Application is required in order to receive free or reduced price meals for students at non-qualifying schools.
+Students attending CEP schools should not complete a 2022-2023 free and reduced meal application.
+However, if a household has students attending CEP schools, and other students attending schools that do not qualify for CEP, then a Free and Reduced Meal Application is required in order to receive free or reduced price meals for students at non-qualifying schools.
 Please be sure to list all household members, including students attending CEP schools, on these applications.

 A link to the list of CEP schools is provided here: